airshipit/airshipctl/docs/source/cli/airshipctl_config_use-context.md

 ## airshipctl config use-context

-Switch to a different context
+Airshipctl command to switch to a different context

 ### Synopsis

 Switch to a different context defined in the airshipctl config file.
-This command doesn't change a context for the kubeconfig file.
+This command doesn't change the context for the kubeconfig file.

 ```
-airshipctl config use-context NAME [flags]
+airshipctl config use-context CONTEXT_NAME [flags]
 ```

 ### Examples

 ```

-# Switch to a context named "exampleContext" in airshipctl config file
+Switch to a context named "exampleContext" in airshipctl config file
-airshipctl config use-context exampleContext
+# airshipctl config use-context exampleContext

 ```